 AP Calculus BC is roughly equivalent to both first and second semester college calculus courses and extends the content learned in AB to different types of equations and introduces the topic of sequences and series.
 The AP course covers topics in differential and integral calculus, including concepts and skills of limits, derivatives, definite integrals, the Fundamental Theorem of Calculus, and series.
 The course teaches students to approach calculus concepts and problems when they are represented graphically, numerically, analytically, and verbally, and to make connections amongst these representations.
-Students learn how to use technology to help solve problems, experiment, interpret results, and support conclusions.

-ADVANCED PLACEMENT COMPUTER SCIENCE PRINCIPLES Prerequisite: Algebra 1 CP/Honors and Departmental Approval
+ADVANCED PLACEMENT COMPUTER SCIENCE PRINCIPLES Prerequisite: Algebra 1 CP/Honors and Departmental Approval 5 Credits